oinam/notes/technology/wi-fi.md

 # Wi-Fi

-“Behind every good wi-fi network is an excellent wired backbond infrastructure.” - the Tao of Wi-Fi
+“Behind every good wi-fi network is an excellent wired backbone infrastructure.” - the Tao of Wi-Fi

 > Once you get serious, pretty much, all consumer grade routers will piss you off eventually.
 Get a business grade router and get your wifi via access points.